 - Cook quinoa in vegetable broth according to package directions (use the same amount of broth as you would water).

 - Preheat oven to 400.

-- Divide the mixture evenly among the 8 pepper halves.
+- Scoop the quinoa mixture evenly among the 8 pepper halves.

-- Serve with toppings such as cilantro, sour cream, onions, and/or avocado.
+- Serve with toppings such as cilantro, sour cream, onions, and/or avocado/guacamole.

 - Most packaged quinoa calls for 2 cups liquid for each cup of broth.
 Check package directions to see how much water the quinoa calls for; use the same amount of broth for cooking the quinoa.

 - If you don't have broth on hand, you can cook the quinoa in water.
 I like the broth as it adds some extra flavor.